Events & Happenings

 Like Saipan, Tinian too has a Grotto.
 The Tinian Grotto is the islands most popular cavern.
 Most Divers enter the cavern from the hold on top and exit through one of the other holes.
 The coral formation is bustling with colorful marine life such as shrimps and crabs.

-At the moment, the Tinian Dynasty Hotel and Casino is the only full-scale casino in the Northern Mariana Islands.
+At the moment, the Tinian Dynasty Hotel and Casino is the only full-scale casino in the Mariana Islands.
 Feeling lucky?
 Tinian’s casino offers a wide variety of games such as baccarat, roulette, blackjack, slot machines, and much more.
 Various tournaments and championship games are held at the casino throughout the year drawing both local and international players to the island of Tinian.

 CNMI's Time Zone: